renevo/burpmod-7days/README.md

 * Reduced meat cost from 5 to 3 in most recipes
 * Increased POI fill ratio
 * Added cities to the forest biome
+* Jen now spawns in forest and Rekt in burnt biome
 * Increased Stack sizes of crafting components and buildables
 * Added Healthbar to Targets
+* Increased backpack size to 66 with default capacity of 48
 * Decreased Tree and Crop growth by 50%
 * Added craftable fridges with storage
+* Added empty jars back into the game
 * Added more passive animals in forest
 * Added generally more zombies throughout all biomes
 * Plants now auto-replant on harvest